wayne0419/Project_SETH_devlog/_posts/2020-01-29-Week-3-stakeholder-interview-and-data-preparation.markdown

 ---
 layout: post
-title:  "Week 3: Stakeholder Interview and Dara Preparation."
+title:  "Week 3: Stakeholder Interview and Data Preparation."
 author: CheWei
 ---
 My research topic is to build a program that can automatically extract/locate timestamps of highlights from video game stream recording.